fieldtrip/website/tutorial/ica_artifact_cleaning.md

 ## Procedure

-To clean the MEG data using ICA, we will follow the following procvedure
+To clean the MEG data using ICA, we will follow the following procedure

 -   read the data with minimal preprocessing using **[ft_preprocessing](/reference/ft_preprocessing)**
 -   remove segments with infrequent atypical artifacts using either **[ft_rejectvisual](/reference/ft_rejectvisual)** or **[ft_databrowser](/reference/ft_databrowser) (or both)